Hyperinflation: Hungary

+Iran

+After the end of Islamic Revolution of 1979, the Iranian rial has been steadily losing its value due to international sanctions and internal corruption.
+After the Iran hostage crisis, the United States has been imposing sanctions against Iran as a response.
+Before the toppling of the Shah, 70 rial was equalled one U.S. dollar and by July 1999, the U.S. dollar was valued to 9,430 rial.

+More inflation happened in early 2020s when the rial lost five-fold of its value since last recorded in 2018 due to excessive money printing from the Central Bank of Iran.
+The rial value worsened after the Mahsa Amini protests in 2022 which make it lost 29% of its value.
+Following the 2024 geopolitical events such as Collapse of the Assad government and Donald Trump's return to the presidency in the 2024 election, one U.S. dollar has recorded to 820,500 Rial.

+Toward the end of 2025, Iranians began taking to the street after the U.S dollar value had reached 1.45 million rial, before it briefly recovered to 1.38 million rial, losing 40 percent of its value.
+The inflation was said to be caused by Iran military overspending especially during the ongoing Iran–Israel conflict.

+Indonesia

+Indonesia experienced severe hyperinflation duting the final years of Sukarno's Guided Democracy.
+Inflation accelerated as persistent government budget deficits were increasingly financed through money creation.
+The money supply grew by 41.4% in 1961 and by 763.5% in 1966, while the annual inflation rate rose from 26.9% to 635.3% over the same period.

+Academic accounts of the Indoenesian economy describe the episode as hyperinflation exceeding 600% in 1966.

+Following the political transition to Suharto and the beginning of the New Order, the government introduced a stabilization programme centered on fiscal discipline, tighter control of the money supply and monetary policy reforms.
+Inflation subsequently fell sharply and reached about 10% by 1969.

 Malaya and Singapore (Japanese occupation)

 Banana banknotes issued by the Japanese Government during the occupation of Malaya.
 The term "banana notes" originates from the motif of banana trees on the currency's 10-dollar banknote.

 Malaya and Singapore were under Japanese occupation from 1942 until 1945.
 The Japanese issued "banana notes" as the official currency to replace the Straits currency issued by the British.
 During that time, the cost of basic necessities increased drastically.
 As the occupation proceeded, the Japanese authorities printed more money to fund their wartime activities, which resulted in hyperinflation and a severe depreciation in value of the banana note.

 From February to December 1942, $100 of Straits currency was worth $100 in Japanese scrip, after which the value of Japanese scrip began to erode, reaching $385 in December 1943 and $1,850 one year later.
 By 1 August 1945, this had inflated to $10,500, and 11 days later it had reached $95,000.
 After 13 August 1945, Japanese scrip had become valueless.